-Among the entities that constitute the United Nations development system there has been no commonly agreed definition of key terms such as "operational activities for development" and "contributions".
+Among the entities that constitute the United Nations development system there has been no commonly agreed definition of key terms such as "operational activities for development" and "United Nations development system".

-This report defines operational activities for development as those activities of the United Nations development system entities which promote the sustainable development and welfare of developing countries and countries in transition.
-They cover both longer-term developmentrelated activities as well as those with a humanitarian-assistance focus and relate to the work of those United Nations funds, programmes, specialized agencies, departments and offices which have a specific mandate in this regard.
+The Secretary General's 2017 Report on the Quadrennial Comprehensive Policy Review (QCPR) report defines operational activities for development as those activities carried-out by UN entities for the promotion of development and the welfare of developing countries as the primary objective.
+They cover both longer-term development-related activities as well as those with a humanitarian-assistance focus and relate to the work of those United Nations funds, programmes, specialized agencies, departments and offices which have a specific mandate in this regard.
+For the purposes of this SG's report, these entities constitute what is referred to as the United Nations development system (UNDS).

-Based on consultations with OECD/DAC, the UN specialized agencies have estimated the proportion of their assessed or regular budget revenue that is spent on operational activities for development (see table 1).
-These shares have been applied to all the data presented in this report and the statistical annex.
+Based on consultations with the Development Assistance Committee of the Organization for Economic Co-operation and Development (OECD/DAC), the UN specialized agencies have estimated the proportion of their assessed or regular budget revenue that is spent on operational activities for development (see Table 1).
+These shares have been applied to all the data presented in the SG's OCPR report and its statistical annex on funding data.